-Dr. Vik Khot is the medical director of behavioral health, chairman of the department of psychiatry and past president of the medical staff.
+Dr. Vik Khot is the Medical Director of Behavioral Health Northern Virginia market NHUVA health system, Chairman of the Department of Psychiatry and past president of the medical staff.
 He completed his residency from the Medical College of Wisconsin Affiliated Hospitals and his fellowship in adult biological neuropsychiatry from the National Institute of Health/NIMH.
 He is a diplomat of the American Board of Psychiatry and Neurology and a distinguished fellow of the American Psychiatric Association and an attending physician at Novant Health UVA Health System Prince William Medical Center and Haymarket Medical Center.
-Dr. Khot is currently serving a second term as a trustee by virtue of his leadership role in the medical staff.
+Dr. Khot is currently serving a second term as a trustee since 2013 and is currently Vice-Chair of the Board of Trustees.
+He also serves as a Trustee on the Novant Health UVA Prince William Health Center Foundation.
 For over the last two decades he has been a clinician, educator and administrator at Prince William Medical Center and a champion of patient safety and quality.
 He is an Associate Clinical Professor of Psychiatry at George Washington University, Department of Psychiatry and Behavioral Sciences, Washington, DC.
 Dr. Khot has continuously received the American Medical Association Physician Recognition Award for Continuing Medical Education with Commendation for Self-Directed learning since 1994.
 He has been recognized by his peers as a Top Doctor in the Washingtonian Magazine continuously since 1999 and Top Doctor in Northern Virginia Magazine continuously since 2010.
+He is a Commissioned Officer in the Navy Reserve Medical Corps and has been serving as a Lieutenant Commander since 2016.
+He has a CPE (Certified Physician Executive) from the American Association for Physician Leadership since November 2016 and was inducted as a FAAPL (Fellow of the American Association for Physician Leadership) as of January 2019.
 Dr. Khot is married with two grown children.

 Joseph J. Magalski, MD